How To Grow Ginger & Turmeric in Canada - From Soil to Soul

 Some rhizomes may be stuck together but will come apart with some gently tugging.

 Once separated, I like to use a tooth brush to remove any excess dirt that’s stuck on.
+I typically let them sit on my kitchen table for 24-48 hours before washing and storing.

 How To Store Ginger & Turmeric